newrelic/newrelic-dotnet-buildpack-tile/README.md

 The 3rd buildpack is and extension buildpack for Dotnet Core applications, and works in conjunction with Cloud Foundry's standard Dotnet Core buildpack.

 ## How to Install the Buildpack
-Download the latest version of the tile (currently v0.2.12) from this github repo under releases, upload to the OpsMgr, and install it.
+Download the latest version of the tile (currently **"newrelic-dotnet-buildpack-tile-0.2.14.pivotal"**) from this github repo under releases, upload to the OpsMgr, and install it.
 Then **Apply changes**.

+If you do not wish to install all 3 buildpacks by installing the tile, unzip the downloaded **.pivotal** file, and install only the buildpack(s) that you need using CF command **"cf create-buildpack ..."**.